-- Self-serve New Orleans Traditional Coffee w/Chicory, and Barry's Irish Breakfast Tea is complimentary.
-Do-It-Yourself Cereal and Eggs will usually be in stock in the kitchen 4U to fix, too (depends on if I had time to "make groceries!").
+- Self-serve New Orleans Traditional Coffee w/Chicory, and imported Breakfast Tea is complimentary.
+Do-It-Yourself Pancakes and Eggs will usually be in stock in the kitchen 4U to fix, too (depends on if I had time to "make groceries!").

 - Back Patio has table and chairs & room to BBQ (although we have no BBQ at present, one could be purchased at the local hardware store with ease and upon request).